vikas-0/GeekyHub/content/post/difference-between-useEffect-and-direct-function-call/index.md

   export default TestComponent;
 ````

-We can see in following that both `console.log` statement runs whenever we update `state` or `prop`.
+We can see below that both `console.log` statements run whenever we update a state value or prop.

 {{< video src="withoutdelay" loop="true">}}

-But I think we are missing something because both seems to be same.
+But I think we are missing something because both seem to behave the same way.
 So let's slow down the rendering.

-To slow down the rendering I added a very long loopin inside `return`.
+To slow down the rendering, I added a very long loop inside `return`.

 ````js {linenos=table}
 import { useEffect, useState } from 'react';